-If you’re looking to hire Lamar Law Office to represent you following a motorcycle accident, the initial process is very easy.
+If you’re looking to hire Lamar Law Office to represent you as a motorcycle accident lawyers, the initial process is very easy.
 Simply reach out to us via web chat, call 1-833-304-2069, or send us a message using our contact form.
 We will begin with a free, no-obligation consultation to help you determine who is at fault in your accident and see if there is evidence for a case entitling you to compensation to proceed.

 A case manager will then be assigned as your personal point of contact as we move forward.
 From there, our experienced attorneys and support staff will research the case thoroughly and acquire documentation in order to develop an overall case strategy, and handle all communication with insurance companies, and any other involved parties.

 Lamar Law Office will represent you both in and out of court to pursue compensation for medical expenses, lost wages, emotional trauma, property damage, financial hardship, and pain and suffering.
 If the ideal outcome can’t be decided outside of the courtroom, we will then be by your side through litigation and represent you in court in order to win full and fair compensation for your accident.